Guest Post by Charles Seavey

 [Ed.
 Note: I found this article in a LinkedIn industry group.
 With the author’s permission, it is reposted here.
 Charles Seavey is a lawyer, consultant and writer.
 He is one of the few folks who writes more articles than I do!

-Recently I was asked why we post so many articles on accounting malpractice and audit fraud when we also represent accounting firms.
+Recently I was asked why we post so many articles on accounting malpractice and audit fraud when we also once represented accounting firms.
 Here is probably the best place to answer that question.

 Because there are so many conflicts of interest that plague the accounting industry giants, we simply don’t rely on their opinions anymore.
 That’s not to say they do not employ some great people (one of our best tax lawyers is a PriceWaterhouse alumnus).

 We support the independent accounting firms and also the highest standards in both the accounting and legal profession.
-That means we will continue to represent accountants and accept clients with claims against those that have failed to meet those high standards.
-Enough of my comments, let me share Charles’ thoughts.]
+That means we will continue to represent accept clients with claims against those that have failed to meet those high standards.
+To read more about our accounting malpractice practice area, visit our sister site U.S. Legal Malpractice.]

 Autonomy and the “willful shock” that accompanies the strategic termination of willful blindness